lsst-tstn/tstn-025/index.rst

 How to use LOVE and nublado are covered in other documentation.
 The use of LOVE assumes that the *ScriptQueue*\ s are already ``ENABLED`` for operating.
 Future work will be to employ a system where scripts can be delivered to the *ScriptQueue*\  to automate the test running process.
+The scripts referenced below are part of the `ts_standardscripts <https://github.com/lsst-ts/ts_standardscripts>`_ package.

 .. _Enabled_Test: